zersiax/zersiax.github.io/session1.md

 ## Git
 ### Summary

 Git is a very powerful, but also rather abstract and at times infuriating piece of software.
-It's main function is to keep track of changes to files over time, similar to how you can look at different versions of a file on Dropbox.
+Its main function is to keep track of changes to files over time, similar to how you can look at different versions of a file on Dropbox.

 Git essentially takes that functionality and blasts it into the stratosphere.
 This is why developers the world over use it to keep their code safe from inadvertent mistakes and regressions.